mach-composer/mach-composer-cli/docs/src/howto/ci/devops.md

 #### 3. MACH docker image

-Since the MACH docker image is hosted on a private GitHub repository, we need to make sure your pipeline has access to it.

-We do this by creating a service connection, and using that service connection later in our pipeline configuration.
+We need to configure a Docker Registry service connection for the pipeline to use the MACH docker image.

 1. Go to your *Project settings*
 2. Choose **Pipelines** > **Service connections**
 3. Choose 'Docker Registry'<br>
    ![Docker Registry](../../_img/deployment/devops/new_connection.png){: style="max-width:400px"}
-4. Enter `https://docker.pkg.github.com` as Docker registry and fill in your GitHub username and personal access token.<br>
+4. Enter `https://docker.pkg.github.com` as Docker registry<br>
    The name given in '**Service connection name**' will be used later in the pipeline
    ![New connection](../../_img/deployment/devops/docker_connection.png)